Anne de Montmorency, 1st Duke of Montmorency: Bourbon's betrayal

 The Holy Roman Emperor Charles V was keen to revenge himself on France for their campaigns in Italy, and to this end appointed the 'traitor' Constable Bourbon to lead an army out from Italy into France in Autumn 1524.
 Bourbon hoped to invade in coordination with an army under the king of England and the Emperor, however neither would join him in the endeavour.
 Having invaded Provence, Bourbon became bogged down besieging Marseille while François mustered a strong army at Avignon.
 On 29 September 1524, Bourbon recognised his efforts were hopeless and began a retreat.
 Montmorency pursued with his cavalry, meanwhile François restored French control over Aix which had fallen to Bourbon.
-François followed in Montmorency's wake and continued the campaign back into Italy, entering the Duchy of Milan (ducato di Milano).
+François followed in Montmorency's wake and continued the campaign back into Italy, entering the Duchy of Milan.
 Under Montmorency's command were the dauphin and the future royal favourite Saint-André.
 The dauphin found himself reliant on Montmorency, particularly due to his increasingly difficult relationship with his father François.